SaurabhNandy/Voyage/README.md

 </div>

 # Voyage
-Voyage is an Airline Reservation system that provides the most basic functionalities developed using Flask
+Voyage provides the most basic functionalities of an Airline Reservation system, developed using Flask

 # Features